What Does an Optometrist Do?

 You will learn the technical aspects of your job through formal training, but you won't learn all the soft skills, or personal qualities, you need to succeed in this field.
 They are:

-- Active Listening: The importance of excellent listening skills cannot be emphasized enough.
-They will allow you to understand what your patients are telling you so you can respond appropriately with the proper treatment and medications.
+- Active Listening and detail orientation: The importance of excellent listening skills cannot be emphasized enough.
+These skills will allow you to understand what your patients are telling you so you can respond appropriately with the proper treatment and medications.

 - Verbal Communication: You will have to convey information to your patients clearly.
 Stellar speaking skills will make that possible.